huygn/til/docker/metrics-collector.md

 Normally these collectors will run as agents on a host machine, collect that machine's resource metrics such as cpu, mem, disk usage.
 Deploying normal binaries on every nodes work just fine, however it is easier to deploy and update a docker image if you're already running a docker cluster.

-So, at some point we want to dockerize these collectors and deploy them to the Swarm cluster, it also make them easier to update.

 ### The problem
 Resource collectors are made to collect resource metrics on the current host they are deployed on, when dockerized, obviously they will collect metrics from their *container* (which is totally different from the current physical host machine).